yuramayer/project_bot/README.md

-# project_bot
+# Hackaton Bot
-TG bot for uni project
+TG bot for the university